Skip to Content (Press Enter) Skip to Footer (Press Enter)

 When you are in the midst of funeral planning and navigating your loved one’s after-life care, one of the first things you will do is complete forms for a death certificate.
 Most funeral homes will help you do this.
 However, knowing about the process and the required information can help demystify this end-of-life document and explain precisely what a death certificate is and is used for.

-What is a Death Certificate?
+What Information Does a Death Certificate Include?

 A death certificate is a legal document that creates a demographic snapshot of your loved one when they leave this world.
-Death certificates include statistics and medical information about your loved one, including whether they were cremated or buried.
+Death certificates include statistics and medical information about your loved one, including whether they were cremated or buried

 You need death certificates as proof of death for inheritances, probate, and registering your loved one’s death with your state.
 Many funeral homes will help take care of filing and receiving death certificates.
 Costs and timing vary from state to state.
-Death certificate fees are an additional cost not included in most funeral home’s pricing and sometimes are paid directly to the government agency in charge.
+Death certificate fees are an additional cost not included in most funeral providers’ pricing and sometimes are paid directly to the government agency in charge.

 When genealogists want to explore a family tree, they often start with death certificates to learn more about someone’s age, race, level of education, and marital or military status.
 These documents provide clues about what life was like for someone.